PEG Feeding Tubes

 What are the reasons for using a PEG feeding tube?

-- A PEG feeding tube can be used if you have difficulty with swallowing or have a problem that causes a risk of swallowed food going into your lungs rather than into your stomach.
+- A PEG feeding tube can be used if you have difficulty swallowing or have a problem that causes a risk of swallowed food going into your lungs rather than into your stomach.
 The possible causes of these problems include having a stroke or a condition that causes weakness of the muscles needed to make sure that all swallowed food ends up in the stomach rather than in the lungs.

 - A PEG feeding tube can also be used if normal feeding is not enough to provide all of the body's needs.
 Examples of this may be for people with cystic fibrosis or if you need to have dialysis for kidney failure.